 How tall are you?
 You know the answer.
 You were measured at the doctor’s office or maybe against the kitchen doorway by your Mom.
 But how was your height recorded?
 Standing against the wall, you moved your head backward until your head hit a solid surface, you raised up as tall as you could and then someone applied the measuring stick, recording your height.
 And now almost all of us are at least two inches shorter.

 Tilted Pelvis Problem – Your pelvis is the lever that adjusts your spine.
-Sometimes overweight people will develop a tilted pelvis, also called Sway Back, or Lordosis.
+Sometimes because of the enlarged stomachs of overweight people, this causes a pulling forward of the spine, developing into a tilted pelvis, also called Sway Back, or Lordosis.
 The weakened stomach muscles give way to the stomach fat weight, pulling the pelvis backward, swaying the lower spine and shortening its height.

 Knock-Knees and Bow-Legs – Two common conditions, although opposite of each other, they apply the same negative effect on posture and height.
 Sufferers generally walk with the majority of their weight either on the instep or the out-step, which can induce a poor posture and again steals inches their height.